 Woohoo!!
 Uber drivers, St. Patty’s day is almost here, which means there is going to be parties, revelers – and lots of people potentially getting in your car.
 With St. Patrick’s Day falling on a weekend this year, the parties on Friday, Saturday and even into Sunday are sure to be busy (as long as the weather isn’t too terrible).
 Here’s a guide on handling St. Patrick’s Day, plus everything surrounding the holiday.

 Other Than St. Paddy’s Day, Why Else Will This Be a Big Weekend?

 There are a few other reasons why this will be a big overall weekend:

-Since Easter is the last Sunday in March, that means that this weekend is the start of many college spring breaks.
+This weekend is the start of many college spring breaks.
 Old friends will be flocking to bars and restaurants to meet up with friends they haven’t seen since Christmas break and young’ns will be out partying.

 In the Chicago area, I have found “breaks” from college send a great deal of demand outside the city to the suburbs as kids are home.
 Keep this in mind when deciding where to drive.

 Well, maybe not warm but warmer temps through a good portion of the country.
 Every March when the temps get warmer, people want to get out of the house to fight lingering cabin fever.

 Also helping to fight cabin fever is the increase in daylight.
 People will want to get out of the house with the increase in daylight.